Minimum wage: Debate over consequences

 In 2006, the International Labour Organization (ILO) argued that the minimum wage could not be directly linked to unemployment in countries that have suffered job losses.
 In April 2010, the Organisation for Economic Co-operation and Development (OECD) released a report arguing that countries could alleviate teen unemployment by "lowering the cost of employing low-skilled youth" through a sub-minimum training wage.
 A study of U.S. states showed that businesses' annual and average payrolls grow faster and employment grew at a faster rate in states with a minimum wage.
 The study showed a correlation, but did not claim to prove causation.

 Although strongly opposed by both the business community and the Conservative Party when introduced in the UK in 1999, the Conservatives reversed their opposition in 2000.
 Accounts differ as to the effects of the minimum wage.
 The Centre for Economic Performance found no discernible impact on employment levels from the wage increases, while the Low Pay Commission found that employers had reduced their rate of hiring and employee hours employed, and found ways to cause current workers to be more productive (especially service companies).
 The Institute for the Study of Labor found prices in minimum wage sectors (Note: notably take-away foods, canteen meals, hotel services and domestic services) rose faster than other sectors, especially in the four years after its introduction.
 Neither trade unions nor employer organizations contest the minimum wage, although the latter had especially done so heavily until 1999.

 In 2014, supporters of minimum wage cited a study that found that job creation within the United States is faster in states that raised their minimum wages.
 In 2014, supporters of minimum wage cited news organizations who reported the state with the highest minimum-wage garnered more job creation than the rest of the United States.

-In 2014, in Seattle, Washington, liberal and progressive business owners who had supported the city's new $15 minimum wage said they might hold off on expanding their businesses and thus creating new jobs, due to the uncertain timescale of the wage increase implementation.
+In 2014, in Seattle, Washington, liberal and progressive business owners who had supported the city's new $15 minimum wage said they might hold off on expanding their businesses and thus creating new jobs due to the uncertain timeline for implementing the wage increase.
 However, subsequently at least two of the business owners quoted did expand.